-Cluster B comprises antisocial, borderline, histrionic, and narcissistic personality disorders.
-Until psychiatrist Kurt Schneider (1887-1967) broadened the concept of personality disorder to include those who ‘suffer from their abnormality’, personality disorder was more or less synonymous with antisocial personality disorder.
-Antisocial PD is much more common in men than in women, and is characterized by a callous unconcern for the feelings of others.
+Cluster B is comprised of antisocial, borderline, histrionic, and narcissistic personality disorders.
+Until psychiatrist Kurt Schneider (1887-1967) broadened the concept of personality disorder to include those who "suffer from their abnormality," personality disorder was more or less synonymous with antisocial personality disorder.
+Antisocial PD is much more common in men than in women and is characterized by a callous unconcern for the feelings of others.
 The person disregards social rules and obligations, is irritable and aggressive, acts impulsively, lacks guilt, and fails to learn from experience.
-In many cases, he has no difficulty finding relationships—and can even appear superficially charming (the so-called ‘charming psychopath’)—but these relationships are usually fiery, turbulent, and short-lived.
+In many cases, he has no difficulty finding relationships — and can even appear superficially charming (the so-called "charming psychopath") — but these relationships are usually fiery, turbulent, and short-lived.
 As antisocial PD is the mental disorder most closely correlated with crime, he is likely to have a criminal record or a history of being in and out of prison.

-In borderline PD (or emotionally unstable PD), the person essentially lacks a sense of self, and, as a result, experiences feelings of emptiness and fears of abandonment.
-There is a pattern of intense but unstable relationships, emotional instability, outbursts of anger and violence (especially in response to criticism), and impulsive behaviour.
+In borderline PD (or emotionally unstable PD), the person essentially lacks a sense of self and, as a result, experiences feelings of emptiness and fears of abandonment.
+There is a pattern of intense but unstable relationships, emotional instability, outbursts of anger and violence (especially in response to criticism), and impulsive behavior.
 Suicidal threats and acts of self-harm are common, for which reason many people with borderline PD frequently come to medical attention.
-Borderline PD was so called because it was thought to lie on the ‘borderline’ between neurotic (anxiety) disorders and psychotic disorders such as schizophrenia and bipolar disorder.
-It has been suggested that borderline personality disorder often results from childhood sexual abuse, and that it is more common in women in part because women are more likely to suffer sexual abuse.
-However, feminists have argued that borderline PD is more common in women because women presenting with angry and promiscuous behaviour tend to be labelled with it, whereas men presenting with similar behaviour tend instead to be labelled with antisocial PD.
+Borderline PD was so called, because it was thought to lie on the "borderline" between neurotic (anxiety) disorders and psychotic disorders, such as schizophrenia and bipolar disorder.
+It has been suggested that borderline personality disorder often results from childhood sexual abuse, and that it is more common in women, in part because women are more likely to suffer sexual abuse.
+However, feminists have argued that borderline PD is more common in women, because women presenting with angry and promiscuous behavior tend to be labeled with it, whereas men presenting with similar behaviour tend instead to be labeled with antisocial PD.

-People with histrionic PD lack a sense of self-worth, and depend for their wellbeing on attracting the attention and approval of others.
-They often seem to be dramatizing or ‘playing a part’ in a bid to be heard and seen.
-Indeed, ‘histrionic’ derives from the Latin histrionicus, ‘pertaining to the actor’.
+People with histrionic PD lack a sense of self-worth and depend on attracting the attention and approval of others for their wellbeing.
+They often seem to be dramatizing or "playing a part" in a bid to be heard and seen.
+Indeed, "histrionic" derives from the Latin histrionicus, "pertaining to the actor."
 People with histrionic PD may take great care of their appearance and behave in a manner that is overly charming or inappropriately seductive.
 As they crave excitement and act on impulse or suggestion, they can place themselves at risk of accident or exploitation.
-Their dealings with others often seem insincere or superficial, which, in the longer term, can adversely impact on their social and romantic relationships.
-This is especially distressing to them, as they are sensitive to criticism and rejection, and react badly to loss or failure.
-A vicious circle may take hold in which the more rejected they feel, the more histrionic they become; and the more histrionic they become, the more rejected they feel.
-It can be argued that a vicious circle of some kind is at the heart of every personality disorder, and, indeed, every mental disorder.
+Their dealings with others often seem insincere or superficial, which in the longer term can adversely impact their social and romantic relationships.
+This is especially distressing to them, as they are sensitive to criticism and rejection and react badly to loss or failure.
+A vicious circle may take hold in which the more rejected they feel, the more histrionic they become — and the more histrionic they become, the more rejected they feel.
+It can be argued that a vicious circle of some kind is at the heart of every personality disorder and, indeed, every mental disorder.

 10. Anankastic (obsessive-compulsive) personality disorder

-While personality disorders may differ from mental disorders like schizophrenia and bipolar disorder, they do, by definition, lead to significant impairment.
-They are estimated to affect about 10 per cent of people, although this figure ultimately depends on where clinicians draw the line between a ‘normal’ personality and one that leads to significant impairment.
-Characterizing the ten personality disorders is difficult, but diagnosing them reliably is even more so.
+While personality disorders may differ from mental disorders, like schizophrenia and bipolar disorder, they do, by definition, lead to significant impairment.
+They are estimated to affect about 10 percent of people, although this figure ultimately depends on where clinicians draw the line between a "normal" personality and one that leads to significant impairment.
+Characterizing the 10 personality disorders is difficult, but diagnosing them reliably is even more so.
 For instance, how far from the norm must personality traits deviate before they can be counted as disordered?
-How significant is ‘significant impairment’?
-And how is ‘impairment’ to be defined?
+How significant is "significant impairment"?
+And how is "impairment" to be defined?